Van Long Nature Reserve (Ninh Binh) Breathtaking boat ride

 Visiting Van Long Nature Reserve in May and June will reward you with the whole area filled with beautiful pink lotus.

-The water levels during the wetter months are higher, making it easier to pass through narrow caves and shallow passageways.
-Otherwise, there’s a possibility you will get stuck as we did!
+The water levels during the wetter months are higher, making passing through narrow caves and shallow passageways easier.
+Otherwise, you might get stuck in the cave, as we did!

 But no worries if you get stuck in any of the shallow water, as the rowers are professionals.
 They might have to turn around at one point and not get through one of the caves.
 But it’s still very much worth it!

-The best time of the day to visit Van Long Nature Reserve is towards the sunset, as it looks incredible.
-And sunset time is also when the wildlife is the most active, especially birds that are returning to their nests.
+The best time of day to visit Van Long Nature Reserve is at sunset, as it looks incredible.
+Sunset is also when the wildlife is the most active, especially birds that are returning to their nests.

 After living in Vietnam for almost two years, we highly recommend the affordable eSIM packages from Gigago.
 These packages also include a local number for ride-hailing and other services.